 Revenue Recognition - Contributions are recognized as revenues in the period that pledges or unconditional promises to give are received.
 These contributions are reduced by any allowance for uncollectible amounts and then discounted to their net present value if the collection period extends beyond the next fiscal year.
-Annual membership dues are recognized as revenue over the membership period and only the portion of annual CNM-pact fees applicable for the current year are recognized as revenue.
+Annual membership dues are recognized as revenue over the membership period.
+CNM-pact customers pay a full year's fee at the beginning of the year.
+New CNM pact customers pay a partial fee for the first year.
 Revenues from education programs are recognized in the period the programs are held.
 Job board and consulting revenues are recognized when the services are rendered.

 Accounts Receivable/Allowance for Doubtful Accounts - The Organization considers all accounts receivable balances that are over six months past due to be uncollectible.
 Historically, the Organization has written off a minimal amount of uncollectible trade receivables.
-At December 31, 2022, the allowance for doubtful accounts was \$4,000.
+At December 31, 2023, the allowance for doubtful accounts was \$4,000.